-MOTION 2: THAT the GFC Executive Committee recommend to GFC that it approve the proposed revisions to the GFC Committee on the Learning Environment Terms of Reference as set forth in Attachment 2, to take effect upon approval.
+MOTION 3: THAT the General Faculties Council approve the proposed revisions to the GFC Committee on the Learning Environment Terms of Reference as set forth in Attachment 2, to take effect upon approval.

-MOTION 3: THAT the GFC Executive Committee recommend to GFC that it approve the dissolution of the GFC Student Conduct Policy Committee as a result of the approval of the Revised GFC Committee on the Learning Environment Terms of Reference as set forth in Attachment 2, to take effect upon approval.
+MOTION 4: THAT the General Faculties Council approve the dissolution of the GFC Student Conduct Policy Committee as a result of the approval of the Revised GFC Committee on the Learning Environment Terms of Reference as set forth in Attachment 2, to take effect upon approval.

-MOTION 4: THAT the GFC Executive Committee recommend to GFC that it approve of the proposed revisions to the GFC Programs Committee Terms of Reference as set forth in Attachment 3, to take effect upon approval.
+MOTION 5: THAT the General Faculties Council approve of the proposed revisions to the GFC Programs Committee Terms of Reference as set forth in Attachment 3, to take effect upon approval.